HuiPan-Peter/React-Portfolio_HuiPan/README.md

   - [License](#license)

   ## Usage
+  - Download or clone the repository to use this application on your local machine.
+  - To install the necessary dependencies, navigate to the root directory and run the following command: `npm install`.
+  After installation :
+  - run the command `npm run build` which will run the Vite build process which will bundle the React source code.
+  - run the command `npm start` which will execute the vite, start the development server provided by Vite, and allow users to run the code on their local host.

   When you go to the site, you will first landing on my "Home" page.
 At the top, you can navigate to "About", "Portfolio", "Contact", or "Resume" pages.

   ![alt text](./src/assets/Home.png)